Choosing an upgrade strategy

 This guide will help you perform an in-place upgrade of Plesk.
 If upgrade by transfer is your preferred method, check our migration and transfer best practices guides:

 - Plesk for Windows: Migration Best Practices and Usecases

 - Plesk for Linux: Migration Best Practices and Usecases

 Before we begin...

-Before starting the upgrade, let's go through a short checklist to verify that an upgrade is possible and viable and make sure that the server has enough resources and satisfies all prerequisites:
+Before starting the upgrade, let's go through a short checklist to verify an upgrade is possible and viable and make sure the server has enough resources and satisfies all prerequisites:

 Check that the current version of Plesk supports upgrading to the target version.
-This information can be found in the "Earlier Versions Supported for Upgrade" section of the Plesk Release Notes.
+This information can be found in the "Earlier Versions Supported for Upgrade" section of the Software Requirements for Plesk 12.5.

 Check that there are at least 4 gigabytes of free disk space on the server in each of the following directories:

 - On Linux: